 Understand how SIEM can help protect your business and learn about some of the top SIEM solutions.

-Security information and event management (SIEM) is a threat detection system that centralizes security alerts coming from various sources and creates compliance reports.
+Security information and event management (SIEM) is a threat detection system that centralizes security alerts coming from various sources for review and action, and creates compliance reports.

 SIEM solutions use data aggregation and data normalization to provide an integrated view of all security events in a single platform.
 Users can detect threats in real time and security analysts no longer need to waste time searching for all the notifications generated by different threat hunting and monitoring components.

 In addition to SIEM, security personnel can define regular and abnormal activity using rules.
-Machine learning and AI can be used to continuously update user and entity behavior analytics (UEBA) behavioral models to reduce false positives .
-The data collected by the SIEM system is analyzed relative to the defined rules and identified behavioral patterns.
-Any time abnormal activity is detected, security personnel are alerted.
+More advanced solutions, called Next-Gen SIEMs, offer Machine Learning and AI to continuously update user and entity behavior analytics (UEBA) behavioral models to reduce false positives.
+In Next-Gen SIEMs the data collected by the SIEM system is analyzed relative to the defined rules and identified behavioral patterns.
+Any time abnormal activity is detected, a notable event is generated for review.

-SIEM solutions help provide customized cybersecurity protection based on predetermined rules, security event correlations and machine learning.
-They also store past log data, making it easy to search for historical information and generate compliance reporting.
+SIEM solutions provide customized cybersecurity protection based on predetermined rules, security event correlations and machine learning.
+They also store log data over time, making it easy to search for historical information and generate compliance reporting.